Global Affiliate Program

 Affiliates should not register as an independent entity in their country.
 Affiliates are a part of SWE and covered under SWE’s incorporation.

 SWE offers affiliates reimbursable funding for certain, pre-approved expenses.
-Affiliates can receive up to $250 USD for travel and $500 for operations or events.
-Prior to incurring expenses, the affiliate should complete a pre-approval form to ensure the expenses will be eligible for reimbursement.
+Affiliates can receive up to USD 250 for travel and $500 for operations or events.
+Before incurring expenses, the affiliate should complete a pre-approval form to ensure the expenses will be reimbursed.
 Review the reimbursement program overview on Teamwork to learn more, or contact SWE if you have questions.

 Affiliates may also apply for Program Development Grants (PDGs).
 PDGs are micro-grants designed to support the strategic initiatives of affiliates.
 Most PDGs are allocated to support advocacy and professional development events.
 Review the PDG frequently asked questions for more details and see upcoming deadlines on the PDG webpage.

 A note on payments to affiliates: SWE typically processes payments such as reimbursements and PDGs within two weeks of final approval; however, financial institutions in different countries may have additional requirements or processes when receiving funds from the USA that create added delays.
-SWE's finance team will work with an affiliate to process payments in the most expeditious way.
+SWE’s finance team will work with an affiliate to process payments most expeditiously.

 Activities and Partners

 Yes.
 Students pursuing studies at institutions outside of the United States may apply for SWE scholarships.
-Scholarships can only be awarded to students attending programs that are ABET accredited, which may limit availability in certain countries so we recommend reviewing ABET’s website for more information.
+Scholarships can only be awarded to students attending ABET-accredited programs, which may limit availability in certain countries, so we recommend reviewing ABET’s website for more information.

-SWE has a number of resources to help you plan an outreach event or program.
+SWE has several resources to help you plan an outreach event or program.
 Review the outreach toolkit for tips on everything from building your team to a post-event assessment.

-The Global Affiliate Program offers a model and support system to launch and build a SWE community in cities and universities around the world.
-The Global Ambassador Program is a 1-year leadership role for SWE members outside of the United States in which ambassadors promote the SWE brand in their region and provide their diverse perspectives to SWE’s strategic growth.
+The Global Affiliate Program offers a model and support system to launch and build a SWE community in cities and universities worldwide.
+The Global Ambassador Program is a 1-year leadership role for SWE members outside of the United States.
+Ambassadors promote the SWE brand in their region and provide their diverse perspectives to SWE’s strategic growth.